AviatrixSystems/Docs/HowTos/controller_migration.rst

 |oci_click_edit|

-3. Go to Public IP type > Select reserved IP address > Select the Public IP reserved for controller > click **Update**.
+3. Go to Public IP type > Select reserved IP address > Select the **Reserved public IP** radio button.
+Under Reserved IP Address in *Compartment_Name*, click on the dropdown menu and select the Public IP address reserved for your Controller.
+Then, click **Update**.

 |oci_click_update|